thingsboard/thingsboard.github.io/_includes/templates/integration/udp/udp-downlink-java.md

-You can use our example of Downlink Converter, or write your own according to your configuration:
+You can use our example of downlink converter, or write your own according to your configuration:

 ```javascript
 // Result object with encoded downlink payload